 Authorization to Operate University of Arkansas and Private Vehicles on University of Arkansas Business

 - All drivers must maintain a valid driver’s license appropriate for the vehicle to be driven, in accordance with the requirements of all applicable Arkansas State Laws.
-University of Arkansas Divisions and or Department Heads should contact the State CDL Coordinator, Donna Morgan at DFA-Revenue Division-Office of Driver Services, phone number 501-782-1434 to determine the specific driver’s license that is required for the operation of each type of motor vehicle and the license requirements for non-resident drivers.
+University of Arkansas divisions and/or department heads should contact the State CDL Coordinator, Donna Morgan at DFA-Revenue Division-Office of Driver Services, phone number 501.682.1434 to determine the specific driver’s license that is required for the operation of each type of motor vehicle and the license requirements for non-resident drivers.

 - All drivers will be provided with copies of the University of Arkansas Vehicle Safety Program Driving Safety Tips.

-Administrative action is required as follows (See the “Assessment of Points” for the poin values assigned for each moving violation by the Office of Driver Services):
+Administrative action is required as follows (See the “Assessment of Points” for the point values assigned for each moving violation by the Office of Driver Services):

 - Drivers who have accumulated 10 through 13 points on their current Traffic Violation Report.
 Authorization to drive on University of Arkansas business will be reviewed by the employee’s supervisor and administrator.
 Recommendations will be made to the appropriate campus official, who will make the final decision.
 If denied authorization to drive on University of Arkansas business, the driver will be required to complete a defensive driving course.
 Once the course has been completed, the employee may begin driving again.

 - Drivers who have accumulated 14 through 17 points on their current Traffic Violation Report.
-Authorization to drive on University of Arkansas business will be suspended for no less than ten (10) working days.
+Authorization to drive on University of Arkansas business will be suspended for no less than five (5) working days.
 Authorization will be reinstated only after evaluation and approval by the appropriate campus official.
 A Defensive Driving Course must be completed within sixty (60) days after the suspension began.

 - Drivers who have accumulated over 24 points on their current Traffic Violation Report.
 Authorization to drive on University of Arkansas business will be suspended for no less than twenty (20) days.
 Authorization will be reinstated only after evaluation and approval by the appropriate campus official.
 A Defensive Driving Course must be completed sixty (60) days after the suspension began.